 The modelling of gas crossover of PEMFCs with a phosphoric acid-doped polybenzimidazole membrane was developed where operating temperature, current density and gas crossover diffusivity of the membrane were varied [59].
-The model of PEM fuel cells to study the effect of relative humidity
+The model of PEM fuel cells to study the effect of relative humidity was developed by [11].
+The model helps to contribute to advection and diffusion on liquid water and heat transport [60].
+The mathematical equation and interaction were presented in Figure 10.

 Figure 10.
-Different factors represent the mathematical model of PEMFCs [60].
+Different factors to represent the mathematical model of PEMFCs [60].

-Also, the COMSOL Multiphysics software 4.4 was used and most of the results focus on the relative humidity.
+Also, the COMSOL software 4.4 was used and most of the results focus on the relative humidity.
 However, the outcomes show that the Peclet number which demonstrates advection does not affect the liquid water transport in the porous electrode.
-We could adopt similar techniques of simulation using COMSOL as discussed by Lakshmi et al. [61].
-The comparative analysis between the 2D and 3D model of PEMFC was presented at 120°C by Haghayegh et al. [62] the study of modelling PEMFCs with the serpentine flow using COMSOL Multiphysics software 4.3. as shown in Figure 11.
+We could adopt similar techniques of simulation using COMOSOL as discussed by [61].
+The comparative analysis between the 2D and 3D model of PEMFC was presented at 120°C [62] presented the study of modelling PEMFCs with the serpentine flow using COMSOL 4.3. as shown in Figure 11.